 Trinity College Dublin Inclusive Curriculum Project – Trinity-INC

-- Create an accessible curriculum that supports the engagement, representation and action of all students, including those from diverse worldviews, cultures, and identities, and with different learning styles and abilities
+- Create an accessible curriculum that supports the engagement, representation and action of all students, including those from diverse worldviews, cultures, and identities, and with different learning backgrounds, abilities and strategies

 - Embed the principles of inclusion in all aspects of the academic cycle, across all courses, modules and programmes at Trinity College Dublin

 - Establish Trinity College Dublin as a community of belonging and respect for diversity, where all our students feel supported in achieving their learning goals